s010m00n/s010m00n/README.md

 I'm **Zihang Ma** (written as "马梓航" in Chinese.
 "Ma"/"马" is my surname, which means "horse" in Chinese.
 "Zihang"/"梓航" is my given name).

-A junior student in [Tianjin University](https://www.tju.edu.cn/) majoring in [Information Management and System](https://come.tju.edu.cn/info/1042/1521.htm).
+A senior student in [Tianjin University](https://www.tju.edu.cn/) majoring in [Information Management and System](https://come.tju.edu.cn/info/1042/1521.htm).

+Starting in September 2027, I will pursue a Ph.D. at the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences.

-Please feel free to contact me at 3130338300@qq.com / 3023209299@tju.edu.cn.
+BTW, my Google Scholar profile is available [here](https://scholar.google.com/citations?hl=zh-CN&user=R2HWuLEAAAAJ).
+Feel free to contact me at [3130338300@qq.com](mailto:3130338300@qq.com) or [3023209299@tju.edu.cn] (mailto:3023209299@tju.edu.cn).

 ### 🔥 NEWS!!!

+- **Sep 20, 2026** | [The **Streaming Mode** I independently designed](https://agentmemoryleaderboard.ai/home), equivalent to the online mode in Agent Memory Bench, [was officially launched on the **Agent Memory Leaderboard**](https://agentmemoryleaderboard.ai/home).
+This benchmark protocol and public leaderboard are a joint initiative by researchers and teams from more than twenty universities, research institutions, and open-source communities worldwide.

-- 11 Apr 2026 | Our work [*Benchmarking Continual Agent Memory for Online Learning, Transfer, and Forgetting*](https://openreview.net/forum?id=MSXbrNExax) has been accepted as a **poster presentation** at the ICLR 2026 LLA Workshop.
-I serve as the **first author** of this work.
+- **Apr 11, 2026** | Our work, [*Benchmarking Continual Agent Memory for Online Learning, Transfer, and Forgetting*] (https://openreview.net/forum?id=MSXbrNExax), was accepted as a **poster presentation** at the **ICLR 2026 LLA Workshop**.
+I am the **first author** of this work.